Privacy redefined

 access via Tor

-To protect your IP address you can access the servers via Tor or some other transport overlay network.
+To protect your IP address you can access the servers via Tor or some other transport Overlay network.

 To use SimpleX via Tor please install Orbot app and enable SOCKS5 proxy (or VPN on iOS).